The Rincon Valley trails offer natural beauty.

 When driving, follow the yellow markers.
 Conditions of the roads can vary, so do drive with limited speed.
 The Onima Trail is best done with vehicles with a high ground clearance.

 There are three hiking trails (follow the pink markers) that are available, the Montaña Hiking Trail which borders Echo’s Conservation Centre, the Roi Sango Hiking Trail, and the Dos Pos Hiking Trail.
 The starting point for both the Montaña Hiking Trail (1-1/2 hours) and the Dos Pos Hiking Trail (1 hour) is at Dos Pos itself.
 The starting point for the Roi Sango Hiking Trail (1 hour) is near the entrance of Altamira Unjo.
 Be sure you have good hiking shoes on (no flip-flops), and wear a hat and sunscreen, and bring drinking water.

 Biking Trails in the Rincon Valley

-There are two bike trails along this routes as well (follow the blue markers).
+There are two bike trails along this route as well (follow the blue markers).
 Two different mountain bike trails start at Dos Pos.